SSL certificate expiration

 The domain for the certificate is parsed from the

-URL in the HTTP request settings so does not require any setup.
+URL in the HTTP request settings so it does not require any setup.

-Since browser checks can connect to multiple domains, you need to set the SSL certificate domain to recieve certificate alerts for them.
+Since browser checks can connect to multiple domains, you need to set the SSL certificate domain to receive certificate alerts for them.